What to Expect from a Horse Dental Check-up

 Buff sharp or overlong canines

-Give the horse a pat!
+Then give the horse/pony a pat!

 Dental Chart